Best of Uganda Safari

 Today enjoy one final gorilla trek, returning to camp for dinner and a restful final evening in Africa.

-Flight back to Entebbe to connect with your outbound flight.
+Take a last few breaths of your Uganda safari, then hop a flight back to Entebbe to connect with your outbound plane.